ZW-xjtlu/exomePeak2/README.md

 ### Contact

-Please contact the maintainer of exomePeak2 if you encounter any problems:
+Contact the maintainer of exomePeak2 if you encounter any problems:

 **ZhenWei**: <zhen.wei@xjtlu.edu.cn>

-Please visit the github page of exomePeak2:
+Visit the github page of exomePeak2 for source code information:

 <https://github.com/ZhenWei10/exomePeak2>